-It’s best to visit Sant’Erasmo in the spring and summer when the island is green and the fields are lush with bright flowers.
-But fall also gives you a chance to see the grape harvest in full swing.
+Insider tip: It’s best to visit Sant’Erasmo in the spring and summer when the island is green and the fields are lush with flowers.
+Autumn lets you see the grape harvest in full swing.

 Sant’Erasmo is about a 40-minute ferry ride away from the city.
 Take the Vaporetto line 13 from Fondamente Nove and get off at the Capanonne stop on Sant’erasmo.

 Murano is famous for its glass blowing workshops – where artisans still use centuries-old techniques to create brilliant chandeliers, modern art, vases and beads.